Empire Theatre (42nd Street): Initial plans

 The Brandts leased all their movie theaters on 42nd Street, including the Empire, to the Cine 42nd Street Corporation in 1986.
 Cine 42nd Street subleased the theater to Sweetheart Theatres Inc., which screened pornographic movies.
 The Empire Theatre was still part of the mart project in 1987.
 Though the theater was tentatively slated to be used for fashion shows and other events, the city and state governments had not reached an agreement with private developers regarding the mart.
 The merchandise mart was ultimately never built; the northern part of the site became 11 Times Square, while the southern part became the New York Times Building.

 In 1989, The Durst Organization acquired the leases to eight theaters in Times Square, including the Empire.
 It subsequently announced plans to renovate the eight theaters in February 1990.
 The New York state government acquired the theater sites that April via eminent domain.
 The city had planned to buy out the theaters' leases but withdrew after the 42nd Street Company indicated it would lease the theaters to another developer.
 Although Durst protested the move, a New York Supreme Court judge ruled that the sites could be acquired by condemnation.
-Government officials hoped that development of the theaters would finally allow the construction of the four towers around 42nd Street, Broadway, and Seventh Avenue.
+Government officials hoped that the development of the theaters would finally allow the construction of the four towers around 42nd Street, Broadway, and Seventh Avenue.
 Even though the Empire Theatre was abandoned, government officials continued to heat the theater to preserve the plasterwork.
 The exterior of the unused theater was used as the Pandora Theater for the film Last Action Hero in 1993.
 After Disney committed to restoring the New Amsterdam Theatre in 1994, most of the other theaters around 42nd Street were quickly leased.